digego/extempore/BUILDING.md

 for portaudio.
 To use the `asound` portaudio backend (the default) you'll need the `libasound` package.
 Extempore also includes a legacy [Jack](http://www.jackaudio.org/) portaudio backend, but it has bitrotted in recent years.
-If you want to use Jack and you're happy to do some spelunking, set the `JACK` CMake option with `-DJACK=ON`.
+PortAudio should pick it up if it's there, but you might have to do some spelunking.

 #### Ubuntu